Crisscross prickleback

 The crisscross prickleback (Plagiogrammus hopkinsii) is a species of marine ray-finned fish belonging to the family Stichaeidae, the pricklebacks and shannies.
 It is the only species in the monotypic genus Plagiogrammus.
 This fish is found in the eastern Pacific Ocean off California.

 Taxonomy

 The crisscross prickleback was first formally described in 1894 by the American ichthyologist Tarleton Hoffman Bean with its type locality given as Monterey, California.
 Bean placed his new species in a new monotypic genus, Plagiogrammus.
 This taxon is classified within the subfamily Stichaeinae of the Zoarcoid family Stichaeidae.

 Etymology

-The crisscross pickleback's generic name, is a compound of plagio, meaning "slanting", and grammus, meaning line.
+The crisscross pricklebach's generic name, is a compound of plagio, meaning "slanting", and grammus, meaning line.
 Bean did not explain what this alluded to but it may refer to the upper lateral line "curves very slightly" over the pectoral fin.
 The specific name honors Timothy Hopkins, who founded the Seaside Laboratory at Pacific Grove on Monterey Bay, in recognition of his "services in behalf of science".